fedora-infra/fedimg/docs/messaging.md

 -   `destination`: where the image will be uploaded to (includes region if applicable)
 -   `status`: either 'started', 'completed', or 'failed'
+-   `extra`: a dictionary that may contain service-specific information, such as an AMI ID for EC2

 ## image.test